natalieagus/50002/docs/Labs/lab5.md

 ## Checkoff

+### Checkoff Schedule
+Consult course handout for 1D Project Checkoff 1 schedule.
+We will also do Lab 5 checkoff at the same time

+### Details
-As a recap, to get full marks for this lab and **1D Project Checkoff 1: ALU** you must complete:
+As a recap, to get full marks for this lab and **1D Project Checkoff 1: ALU** you must complete the following:

 - **Lab 5 implementation checkoff (2%)**
-  - Your ALU must pass a comprehensive **automated testbench** (you may use the provided testbenches or your own, but they must cover all 13 ALU operations).
+  - (0.5%) Your ALU must pass a comprehensive **automated testbench** (you may use the provided testbenches or your own, but they must cover all 13 ALU operations).
-  - You must have a working **manual** and **automated** ALU tester in the **SIMULATOR**.
+  - (0.5%) You must have a working **manual** and **automated** ALU tester in the **SIMULATOR**.
+  - (1%) Instructors/TAs will ask you two questions (same protocol as lab 2) about any code you write in the project

 - **Lab 5 questionnaire (2%)**
-  - Complete the short Lab 5 questionnaire on **eDimension**.
+  - Complete the Lab 5 questionnaire on **eDimension**.

 - **1D Project Checkoff 1: ALU (3%)**
   - The **same** ALU must have a working **manual** and **automated** tester on the **FPGA HARDWARE**.

 Unless otherwise specified, all ALU checkoff marks (2% lab implementation + 3% 1D ALU) are awarded **per 1D project group**.
 The eDimension questionnaire is graded per individual.

 {:.important}
 [Give the 1D handout a read](https://natalieagus.notion.site/50-002-1D-Project-Electronic-Hardware-Prototype-EHP-30-d2b68e992aca4020ad84020e7df002cb) before Checkoffs to ensure that you don't miss any information or requirements.

-**For your Checkoff 1**: ALU, you're also required to create **additional** functionalities.
+**For 1D Checkoff 1**: ALU, you're ALSO required to create **additional** functionalities.
 You **are allowed** to use Lucid math and comparison operator for this **NEW** functionality.
 For example, if your new operation involves `ROTATE_SHIFT` between A and B, you're allowed to implement it as follows:

 ```verilog